sukhinlv/voteforlunch/README.md

 ### Used technologies

-**Spring Boot / Spring Data JPA / H2 database / Spring Security / Jackson / Ehcache / Spring Validation / Lombok / Spring Tests**
+**Spring Boot / Spring Data JPA / H2 database / Spring Security / Jackson / Ehcache / Spring Validation / Lombok / Spring Tests / Swagger**

 - For simplicity, I am using an in-memory H2 database that is populated with some test data using InitializeData#commandLineRunner
 - ORM framework is Spring Data JPA